Wisconsin Sales and Use Tax Bond

 Wisconsin sales and use tax surety bonds are put in place to ensure that principals have applied for or obtained a permit to engage in the business subject to taxes according to the provisions of Chapters 66, 71, 77, 78 or 139 of the Wisconsin Statutes.
 The principal must adhere to any applicable amendments and satisfy any demands made upon the principal by the Wisconsin Department of Revenue for security for payment of taxes imposed under those chapters.
 Specifically, the bond guarantees that the principal (business professional) will comply with all of the provisions of the Wisconsin Statutes and pay all taxes, interest and penalties promptly when due, including taxes, interest and penalties due now and in the future.

-If the principal is delinquent in the payment of the taxes imposed under the Wisconsin Statutes indicated above, the Department of Revenue can, upon 10 days’ notice, recover the taxes, interest and penalties from the surety.
+If the principal is delinquent in the payment of the taxes imposed under the Wisconsin Statutes indicated above, the Department of Revenue can recover the taxes, interest and penalties from the surety, upon 10 days notice.

 Ready to get bonded?
 Get started now!

-The Wisconsin A-133 surety bond form is used to ensure the payment of the following types of taxes:
+The Wisconsin A-133 sale and use tax surety bond form is used to ensure the payment of the following types of taxes:

 Applicants should be sure to indicate the appropriate license type on the bond form.